AadyanthRao/ae370-landing-gear-project/README.md

 We designed this repository to ensure full reproducibility:

 - All figures and simulations are generated from `AE370_Simulation.ipynb`.
-- Code is well-commented and modular.
+- Code is well-commented and divided into sections.
-- Ground excitation is seeded for deterministic behavior.
 - Normal force computations match theoretical equations from the report.

 ---